 EATING QUALITY AND EATING QUALITY INDEXES (EQ AND LEQ): Introduced in 2016, the eating quality index is targeted at terminal producers interested in improving the meat eating quality of their prime lambs while continuing to improve production traits in a balanced way.
 The LEQ index has become the most prominent eating quality index, as EQ index was based on the Carcase + which will cease to be reported in March next year.
 LEQ is similar to the EQ index however is based on the same production targets as Lamb 2020 where BWT and worm egg count (WEC) are important in the breeding objective.

 SELECT ON THE MEASURED TRAITS THAT SIUT YOUR BUSINESS

 Clients should select on the characters that best suit their production system and their expected market weights and target markets.

-The 2019 catalogue allows producers to put the Hermes advantage directly into lamb production systems.
+The 2020 catalogue will allow producers to put the Hermes advantage directly into lamb production systems.

 HERMES for more growth at the right stage for lamb production.

 HERMES for appropriate leanness for different production systems and markets.

 HERMES for appropriate birth weights for differing climates and environments.